✓ Updated March 2026

 Best time: Mar-May, Sep-Nov

-natureWander amongst giants in the Whakarewarewa Forest on the Redwoods Treewalk, a series of suspended walkways 20 meters above the forest floor.
-Visit at dusk for the magical 'Lumina' experience, where the forest comes alive with enchanting lights.
+natureWander amongst giants on the Redwoods Treewalk, a series of suspended bridges 20 meters above the forest floor in the Whakarewarewa Redwood Forest.
+Visit at dusk for the magical 'Twilight Tour' when the forest is illuminated by soft, artistic lighting, creating an ethereal atmosphere.

 Planning your Rotorua, New Zealand adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.